aav7fl/website/_posts/2025-05-26-backyard-bird-tracking-with-ai.md

 > - 2025-07-09: Tweaked the `notify` conditions to filter out an `unavailable` `from_state` which could occur when manually reloading all template entities in Home Assistant.
 > - 2025-08-28: Tweaked the "rare species" automation to skip sending an alert when the species list changes.
 This avoids an issue where timestamps are sometimes wrong when a new species is added to the list by the BirdNET-Go API.
 > - 2025-09-02: Removed the `notify` condition after the 'race condition' was resolved via [tphakala/birdnet-go#1242](https://github.com/tphakala/birdnet-go/pull/1242).
+> - 2025-10-16: Updated the `BirdNET Species Summary` command line sensor, `BirdNET Species Summary Persisted Data` template sensor, and `Notify rare bird detection` automation to work correctly.
+After dropping the attribute changes from history, the state detection changes were only being triggered when the species count increased.
+Instead, we now set the timestamp of the most recent change.

 ## Continuous Bird Detection